rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 #### Advanced Query on Log Set

-This action is used to realtime query into an Insight IDR log set.
+This action is used to realtime query an InsightIDR log set.
+This will query entire log sets for results.

 This action should be used when querying a collection of related services.